tetrateio/lula/adr/0008-support-for-configuration-data.md

       - validate.msg
 ```

-#### Template secrets, e.g., API Keys
+#### Run-time template of variables

+Addition of deployment-specific variables that are subject to change across deployments of a system.

-Happens at run-time, this is dependant on the environment, possibly an output of some other process therein...
+Templating should happen at run-time since these values are likely dependant on the environment and/or possibly an output of some other process therein.

--> Would you have to create a custom user/API key for a given application, e.g., Keycloak?
+Example: Creating a custom user/API key for a given application, e.g., Keycloak

 ```bash
 #!/bin/bash